tarantool/doc/doc/how-to/getting_started_tcm.rst

 To deploy a local cluster based on the configuration from etcd:

 #.
-Open a system terminal.
+Go to the system terminal you used when setting up Tarantool.
 #.
 Create a new ``tt`` environment in a directory of your choice:

     .. code-block:: console